 YouTube’s huge global following only tells part of the story.

-With 500 hours of content uploaded every minute, you’ll be competing in a heavily saturated market.
+With 2,500 new videos uploaded every minute, you’ll be competing in a heavily saturated market.

 Whereas Vimeo’s smaller, more specialised audience base can provide better opportunities to reach more people and – crucially – the right type of people.